pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Content popularity, cache size, TTL settings, and content access patterns.
+**Answer:** * Content popularity, cache size, TTL settings, and content access patterns.
 Popular content has higher hit ratios.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a multi-tier cache hierarchy for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design a multi-tier cache hierarchy for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge servers for hot content, mid-tier for warm content, origin servers for cold content, and intelligent content distribution.
+**Answer:** * Edge servers for hot content, mid-tier for warm content, origin servers for cold content, and intelligent content distribution.

 </details>

-**Q5:** What happens if your mid-tier cache goes down during peak traffic?
+**Q2:** What happens if your mid-tier cache goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge servers fall back to origin, cache warming strategies, and dynamic traffic routing to maintain service.
+**Answer:** * Edge servers fall back to origin, cache warming strategies, and dynamic traffic routing to maintain service.

 </details>

-**Q6:** How would you handle cache invalidation in a multi-tier CDN?
+**Q3:** How would you handle cache invalidation in a multi-tier CDN?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.
+**Answer:** * Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

 </details>

+#### Advanced Level

-**Q7:** Design a multi-tier cache system for a CDN that needs to support real-time video streaming.
+**Q1:** Design a multi-tier cache system for a CDN that needs to support real-time video streaming.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q8:** How would you handle cache consistency in a multi-tier CDN across multiple regions?
+**Q2:** How would you handle cache consistency in a multi-tier CDN across multiple regions?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region cache synchronization, eventual consistency models, and conflict resolution mechanisms.
+**Answer:** * Cross-region cache synchronization, eventual consistency models, and conflict resolution mechanisms.

 </details>

-**Q9:** What cache optimizations would you implement for a CDN with high throughput?
+**Q3:** What cache optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.
+**Answer:** * Cache preloading, intelligent eviction, cache compression, and distributed caching strategies.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design a multi-tier cache system for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design a multi-tier cache system for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.
+**Answer:** * Domain-specific caching, enterprise cache policies, custom TTL settings, and compliance-aware caching.

 </details>